szilard/datascience-course-historical/README.md

-David Donoho's [50 Years of Data Science](https://dl.dropboxusercontent.com/u/23421017/50YearsDataScience.pdf) (September 2015) is a great piece.
-Two main points of interest to me are:
+David Donoho's [50 Years of Data Science](https://dl.dropboxusercontent.com/u/23421017/50YearsDataScience.pdf) (September 2015) is a great piece with 2 main points of interest to me:

-1. it argues that data science is the product of many *decades* and
+1. it illustrates that data science is the product of many *decades* of work and
 2. it describes an ideal data science *curriculum*

-Inspired by this, I'm releasing here a course proposal draft I wrote in 2009 for a possible course or small set of courses of "data science".
+Inspired by this paper, I'm releasing here a course proposal draft I wrote in 2009 for a possible course or small set of courses of "data science".
 This happened before the term "data science" became commonly used (so I used instead the term "modern statistical data analysis").
-It was also before the plethora of online courses and books on the subject that would make this course less unique.
+It was also before the plethora of online courses and books on the subject that would make this course way less valuable.

 #### Begin verbatim from 2009